lip6/coriolis/documentation/UsersGuide/ViewerTools.rst

 #. `The Layers&Go Tab`_ to selectively hide/display layers.
 #. `The Netlist Tab`_ to browse through the |netlist|.
 Works in association
    with the *Selection* tab.
-#. `The Selection Tab`_ allow to view all the currently selected elements.
+#. `The Selection Tab`_ allows to view all the currently selected elements.
-#. `The Inspector Tab`_ browse through either the DataBase, the Cell or
+#. `The Inspector Tab`_ browses through either the DataBase, the Cell or
    the current selection.
-#. `The Settings Tab`_ access all the tool's configuration settings.
+#. `The Settings Tab`_ accesses all the tool's configuration settings.

 .. _The Look Tab: